How to Prevent Design Clients from Hell

 This holds true for clients who refuse to pay upfront or give you a deposit to start the work.

-Clients from hell also set unrealistic deadlines, keep complaining about every aspect of your job or have no idea what they want.
+Clients from hell also set unrealistic deadlines, complain about every aspect of your job or have no idea what they want.

 5 – Request for a Detailed Brief